 Windows

-Authenticode code signing, MSI and MSIX packaging, Windows Defender SmartScreen reputation built over time.
+Authenticode code signing, MSI and MSIX packaging, Windows Defender SmartScreen reputation built up over time.

 02